 When officers go out on patrol they never know what incidents they may be called to resolve and they deal with people from all walks of life in many different situations.
 All these require a range of personal skills such as patience, courage, flexibility, understanding and the ability to think and act quickly.
 We are looking for people prepared to serve their local community and help keep people safe who can volunteer a minimum of 10 hours a month.

-This recruitment campaign opens on Wednesday 30 September and we are holding two Information Sessions on Thursday 15 October and Monday 2 November at the Press Centre, rear of the Grandstand at 6.30pm.
+This recruitment campaign is now open and we are holding two Information Sessions on Thursday 20th January 2022 and Tuesday 1st February at the Press Centre, rear of the Grandstand at 6.30pm.
 You can find out all you need to know by coming along to one of these sessions.
 No need to book, just turn up.

 We use a detailed assessment procedure to assess your suitability as a police officer.
 It focuses on the Constabulary’s six Core Values: Caring, Professionalism, Challenge, Service, Respect and Responsibility as well as an understanding of the Isle of Man's community.